Michigan Dogman: The Cook song

 Cook recorded the song with a keyboard backing and credited it to Bob Farley.
 After he played the song, Cook received calls from listeners who said that they had encountered a similar creature.
-In the next weeks after Cook first played the song, it was the most-requested song on the station.
+In the weeks after Cook first played "The Legend", it was notably the most-requested song on the station.
 He also sold cassettes of the songs for four dollars, and donated proceeds from the single to an animal shelter.
 Over the years, Cook has received more than 100 reports of the creature's existence.
-In March 2010, the creature was featured in an episode of MonsterQuest.
-In January 2017, the creature was featured in the season 2 episode "Great Lakes: Wolfman, Dogman, Wendigo" of Monsters and Mysteries in America.
+In March 2010, the Dogman and Beast of Bray Road were the focus of an episode of MonsterQuest.
+In January 2014, the creature was featured in the season 2 episode "Great Lakes: Wolfman, Dogman, Wendigo" of Monsters and Mysteries in America.

-Other references to Dogman include various Youtube channels including Dogman Encounters Radio, Dogman Narratives, Scary Stories NYC, Campfire Tales, Dogman Encounters with Jeffrey Nadolny, and Lilith Dread, Thin Veil, as well as the creator Josh Nanocchio, the host of what lurks beneath.
+Other references to the Dogman include various YouTube channels such as Dogman Encounters Radio, Dogman Narratives, Scary Stories NYC, Campfire Tales, Dogman Encounters with Jeffrey Nadolny, Lilith Dread, Thin Veil, as well as the creator Josh Nanocchio, the host of What Lurks Beneath.

-Cook later added verses to the song in 1997 after hearing a report of an animal break-in by an unknown canine at a cabin in Luther, Michigan.
+Cook later added verses to the song in 1997 after hearing a report of an unknown canid breaking into a cabin in Luther, Michigan.
 He re-recorded it again in 2007, with a mandolin backing.